Divhya-Dev/Divhya-Dev/README.md

 ### Hi, I'm Divhya!

-I’m a software engineer who loves building applications that are not just functional but also impactful.
-I see coding as a mix of **engineering + storytelling** — solving problems with creativity. <br/>
+I’m a software engineer who sees coding as a mix of **engineering + storytelling** — solving problems with creativity. <br/>